Bug #2348

 export SPLUNK_HOME=/Users/lmurphey/Splunk/721 export PYTHONPATH=$SPLUNK_HOME/lib/python2.7 export SPLUNK_DB=$SPLUNK_HOME/var/lib export SPLUNK_ETC=$SPLUNK_HOME/etc cat $SPLUNK_HOME/etc/apps/network_tools/lookups/hosts.csv | $SPLUNK_HOME/bin/python $SPLUNK_HOME/etc/apps/network_tools/bin/ping_lookup.py host

-#3 Updated by Luke Murphey almost 6 years ago
+#3 Updated by Luke Murphey about 6 years ago

 cat $SPLUNK_HOME/etc/apps/network_tools/lookups/hosts.csv | $SPLUNK_HOME/bin/python $SPLUNK_HOME/etc/apps/network_tools/bin/ping_lookup.py host received,jitter,packet_loss,min_ping,avg_ping,return_code,host,max_ping,raw_output,sent 1,0.000,0.0,1.148,1.148,0,10.0.0.6,1.148,asd,1 1,0.000,0.0,1.148,1.148,0,10.0.0.6,1.148,asd,1

-#4 Updated by Luke Murphey almost 6 years ago
+#4 Updated by Luke Murphey about 6 years ago

 cat $SPLUNK_HOME/etc/apps/network_tools/lookups/test.csv | $SPLUNK_HOME/bin/python $SPLUNK_HOME/etc/system/bin/external_lookup.py host ip host,ip work.com,127.0.0.1

-#5 Updated by Luke Murphey almost 6 years ago
+#5 Updated by Luke Murphey about 6 years ago

 This outputs the "test" field with the output field set to "AAA":